semantic-release/github/README.md

 - [`repo`](https://github.com/settings/tokens/new?scopes=repo) for a private repository
 - [`public_repo`](https://github.com/settings/tokens/new?scopes=public_repo) for a public repository

-_Notes on GitHub Actions:_ You can use the default token which is provided in  the secret _GITHUB_TOKEN_.
+_Note on GitHub Actions:_ You can use the default token which is provided in the secret _GITHUB_TOKEN_.
 However releases done with this token will NOT trigger release events to start other workflows.
 If you have actions that trigger on newly created releases, please use a generated token for that and store it in your repository's secrets (any other name than GITHUB_TOKEN is fine).

 When using the _GITHUB_TOKEN_, the **minimum required permissions** are: